 Mommy And Me Travels had the pleasure of exploring the Dinosaur Museum Altemuhltal located in Denkendorf, Germany which is a must visit family location if your kids are into dinosaurs.
 All you will hear is dinosaurs, dinosaurs, dinosaurs!
+This museum is located within an easy day trip from many large cities in Germany, like Stuttgart and Munich.

 Does your kiddo love dinosaurs like mine does?
 I love to nurture this passion of my son.
 The dinosaur museum is not only fun but also educational.
 This park is an easy drive from Munich, right off of the A9.
 You could even do this as a stop along the way to Garmisch or on your way back to break up the long drive.
 It is a good way to stretch yours and the kids legs